 - 15th May 2018

 - eBook ISBN:

 Ms Fiona Myint qualified from Guy’s Hospital in 1987 and trained in Surgery in London.
 She was appointed jointly to The North Middlesex University Hospital and the Royal Free Hospital as a substantive Consultant Vascular & General Surgeon commencing December 2000.
 From May 2013, herservices were centralized with vascular reconfiguration to the Royal Free.
 Her practice covers the full range of general Vascular Surgery and in both elective and emergency settings.
 She has an established track record in the training of surgeons.

-Consultant in Vascular and General Surgery and Honorary Senior Lecturer, University College London, Royal Free Hospital, London
+Consultant Vascular and General Surgeon, Royal Free Hospital; Honorary Senior Lecturer, University College London, London, UK

 This comprehensive, yet concise, book describes the basic surgical techniques required of junior trainees across the breadth of surgical specialties.
 It consists of 14 chapters, beginning with theatre conduct, instrument handling and suturing, before providing detailed descriptions of the elementary skills required to handle blood vessels, bowel and bone.
 It finishes by offering advice on preventing and managing unwanted complications such as bleeding and infection.